byuccl/spydrnet-tmr/docs/f4pga/index.rst

    include <path to common.mk>

-2. **common.mk** - this is a common Makefile found under *f4pga/f4pga-examples/common*.
+2. **common.mk** - this is a common Makefile found under *f4pga-examples/common*.
 You can copy and paste it into your current directory or just set the path to it.
-Either way, be sure to include a path to it.
+Whether you create a new one or use the modified original, be sure to include a path to it.

 3. **Verilog Source Files**